These wedding photo tips are the culmination of my experience as a wedding photographer, shooting weddings all over the world.

 Yes, have backups of everything stashed in the vicinity, but keep what you're using to one lens and one camera wherever possible.

+Personally, I like to further reduce complications with the use of prime lenses, but I also appreciate the advantages of zoom lenses.
 Be mindful of the hours you're offering his will depend heavily on your situation, and I encourage you to experiment, but I've had the most success in limiting my hours of coverage.

 Offering 'all day' is fine, but be prepared for the brides to invite you to start a few hours before you have anything meaningful to photograph ... and stick around to the last minute, just because.